wistia/publish-branch-to-npm/README.md

 # publish-branch-to-npm

-GitHub action to publish a pre-release version of an npm package to the registry when a pull request is made.
+GitHub action to publish a pre-release version of an npm package to the registry.

 ## Usage